 Days Of Future Past

-Later, Raven became a member of the government sanctioned group known as Freedom Force when she offered the Brotherhood's services to Valerie Cooper, the special assistant to the Head of Security.
+Freedom Force is founded when Mystique offers the Brotherhood's services to Valerie Cooper, the special assistant to the Head of Security.
 Because of the growing anti-mutant hysteria that was spreading through America, the government accepted Raven's request under the condition that they locate and capture Magneto.
 The team proved to be successful only because Magneto had already opted to turn himself in.
 As a reward for helping the government, Raven and the rest of the Brotherhood had their criminal past erased with the condition that they commit no other crime in the future.
-During Ravens time with the team, she helped to capture the Avengers, fought with X-Factor in order to arrest Rusty Collins, and battled the New Mutants to capture both Rusty and Skids.
-She also led Freedom Force to attack the Reavers on Muir Island, where Stonewall was killed.
+During Raven's tenure as leader, she helped to capture the Avengers, who had been framed in a federal crime by Quicksilver; fought with X-Factor in order to arrest Rusty Collins, and battled the New Mutants in another attempt to capture both Rusty and Skids.
+During the Fall of the Mutants, Destiny warned Mystique that if Freedom Force did not intercede in Dallas, Rogue would die.
+At the climax of this conflict, the goddess Roma appeared and made it appear as if the X-Men, including Rogue, were being escorted off of this plane of existence.
+Mystique later led Freedom Force to attack the Reavers on Muir Island, where Stonewall was killed.
 During the same battle, Mystique left Forge in charge of Destiny, until Destiny convinced Mystique she needed her aid more.
 Destiny was subsequently killed and Mystique blamed and swore vengeance on Forge for her death.
 Mystique eventually decided to take time off for herself so that she could spread Destiny's ashes in the ocean.

 Operation: Zero Tolerance